-Factor Benchn P-O rks Benchmarks Benchmarks Benchmarks T-O4/P-O3 T-O5/P-O4 T-06/P-05/P-06 b) As a member force or similar of above, the local Branch or Division Additional attribution and the simulation of the communication of the presentations the increasing imparabove, the local Branch, or Division of the control of t b) As a member of a task force or similar group at, or above, the local or regional Branch or Division level Additional attributes may include: a) Authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at, or above, the local/ regional b) As a member or leader of a task force or similar group at, or above, the local or regional Agency level Additional attributes may include: a) Primary or secondary authorship of publications or other written communication and/or b) As a leader of a task force or a similar group at either the regional, national or international Agency level Additional attributes may include: a) Primary or secondary authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at either the regional, national or international Agency level) Evidence that career duties and collateral activities contribute to visibility and
+Factor Benchmarks Benchmarks Benchmarks Benchmarks P-O2 T-O4/P-O3 T-O5/P-O4 T-O6/P-O5/P-O6 b) As a member of a task force or similar group at, or above, the local or regional Branch or Division level Additional attributes may include: a) Authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at, or above, the local/ regional Branch, or Division level) b) As a member of a task force or similar group at, or above, the local or regional Branch or Division level Additional attributes may include: a) Authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at, or above, the local/ regional Branch, or Division level) Engages in collateral activities that contribute to the Agency/PHS mission. b) As a member or leader of a task force or similar group at, or above, the local or regional Agency level Additional attributes may include: a) Primary or secondary authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at or above the local or regional Agency level) Engages in collateral activities that contribute to the Agency/PHS mission. and/or b) As a leader of a task force or a similar group at either the regional, national or international Agency level Additional attributes may include: a) Primary or secondary authorship of publications or other written communication or oral presentations that strive for increasing impact (e.g., at either the regional, national or international Agency level) Evidence that career duties and collateral activities contribute to visibility and impact of the Agency/PHS Commissioned Corps mission.

-\ Temporary O2 and O3 promotions for all categories and Temporary O4 promotions for the Medical and Dental Categories are determined by an administrative file review as outlined in CCI 332.01; officers are encouraged to use the Factors and Benchmarks listed for T-O4/P-O2 and O3 for career development purposes.
+^{} Temporary O2 and O3 promotions for all categories and Temporary O4 promotions for the Medical and Dental Categories are determined by an administrative file review as outlined in CCl 332.01; officers are encouraged to use the Factors and Benchmarks listed for T-O4/P-O2 and O3 for career development purposes.

-\\ Please refer to CCI 511.01 Awards Program for a description of the Honor and Service Awards.
+Please refer to CCI 511.01 Awards Program for a description of the Honor and Service Awards.